-Jennifer Lee Taylor is a partner in the firm’s Intellectual Property Group.
+Jennifer Lee Taylor is the chair of the firm’s Trademark Group.
 Ms. Taylor is engaged in a broad intellectual property practice, with an emphasis in litigation and counseling.
 She has litigated a variety of intellectual property cases, with a focus on design patent, trademark and copyright infringement actions, as well as unfair competition and false advertising actions.
 She has trial and appellate experience, and extensive experience litigating opposition and cancellation proceedings before the Trademark Trial and Appeal Board.

 In addition to litigation, Ms. Taylor regularly counsels clients regarding trademark and copyright matters, including registering trademarks, service marks, trade dress and copyrights; managing portfolios; policing efforts to protect trademarks and copyrights; and advising clients on licensing arrangements.
 She has also counseled clients regarding intellectual property and liability issues related to the Internet.